-It is impossible to be truly happy and successful in life without a strong sense of priorities.
+It is impossible to be genuinely happy and successful in life without a keen sense of priorities.
 There are no shortage of distractions competing for your attention.
-It is easy to get out of balance and sidetracked by issues that are comparatively unimportant in the wide scheme of things.
-Sadly, we often taken for granted people we shouldn’t and have a tendency to lose our perspective when we need it most.
-Many people I meet struggle with guilt and regret over what they wish they would have done differently in certain areas of their life.
-More often than not they are unhappy with how they prioritized their time, energy and attention.
+It is easy to get out of balance and sidetracked by issues that are comparatively unimportant issues in the wide scheme of things.
+Sadly, we often take for granted people we shouldn’t and tend to lose our perspective when we need it most.
+Many people I meet struggle with guilt and regret over what they wish they had done differently in certain areas of their life.
+Often, they are unhappy with how they prioritized their time, energy, and attention.

-I’d like to offer the following observations for your consideration and to help you gauge where you may need to reprioritize some things in your own life:
+I’d like to offer the following observations for you to consider and to help you gauge where you may need to reprioritize some things in your own life:

 - Intuitively, we all know the importance of family, but how many people do you know who sacrificed a marriage or healthy relationship with their children because of career pressures and/or selfish behaviors?

-- Life can difficult and challenging at times and we all need something that grounds us and provides comfort, yet how many people do you known who avoid or minimize the effort they put into forming a spiritual /religious identity?
+- Life can be difficult and challenging at times and we all need things that ground us and provide comfort, yet how many people do you know who avoid or minimize the effort they put into forming a spiritual /religious identity?

 Time is finite.
 Once it’s gone it is gone.
-So how you spend your time and energy is critical to the level of happiness and self-satisfaction you create in your life.
-We all need basic priorities around family, health, friendships, spirituality and work that will allow us to make the best possible decisions given the time we have left.
+So how you spend your time and energy is critical to your level of happiness and personal fulfillment.
+We all need basic priorities around family, health, friendships, spirituality, and work that will allow us to make the best possible decisions given who we want to be with the time we have left.